0xJhinkz/drosera-manager/README.md

 3. The script creates embedded Foundry template with proper structure
 4. Builds and deploys your trap contract
 5. Automatically registers operators to your trap during deployment
+6. Sends bloom boost (defaults to 1 ETH) to boost trap performance
-6. Updates `drosera.toml` with your configuration and operator addresses
+7. Updates `drosera.toml` with your configuration and operator addresses

 ### Discord Cadet Role Setup
 1. Select option **3** from the main menu